 Fashion Boot Camp

-- 1–3 p.m.: Digital Photography – This class will explore the possibilities with digital photographs, as well as editing in Photoshop.
+- 9-10:30 a.m. – FASHION PHOTOGRAPHY: This class will explore the possibilities with digital photographs, as well as editing in Adobe suite, including Photoshop.
 Students will take photos of the garments they have styled, as well as the retail spaces they have created.
 Students will also need to provide their own digital camera and SD card drive to use for the course.